Katreque/ApiConsumator/README.md

 # ApiConsumator
 How to Consume an API with AngularJS 1.*

-Using npm Aliv and proxy to consume my own API.
+Learning how to implement new tecnologies;

+Use of Node, aliv, bower, gulp and Karma + Jasminie for unit testing.

+Next onGoing: Protractor!

 File Organization Pattern used >>>